 How many scans have you done to arrive at your ADD types?

 At the Amen Clinics we’ve done nearly 87,000 SPECT scans on patients from 111 countries.
 These types aren’t something I thought up after seeing 50 patients at a research center.
 We do this every day.
 We find that when we know the ADD type, the right treatment can be helpful.

 What did you learn from doing all those scans?

-One of the most important early lessons I learned from SPECT imaging is that all psychiatric illnesses — ADD, anxiety, mood disorders, addictions, autism, schizophrenia, bipolar disorder, PTSD — are not single or simple disorders in the brain.
+One of the most important early lessons I learned from SPECT imaging is that all psychiatric illnesses — ADD, anxiety, mood disorders, addictions, autism, schizophrenia, BPD, PTSD — are not single or simple disorders in the brain.
 They all have multiple types.